RehamHesham224/Travel-Website-with-Dynamic-Nav-using-js/readme.md

-## Landing Page with Dynamic Nav , Active Section , Links and Scroll to top Button
+## Travel Website with Dynamic Nav , Active Section , Links and Scroll to top Button

 Create aresponsive page with html and css and pure javascript.
 Create a dynamic links on nav , add active to current link and section , and scroll to top button